neeasade/dotfiles/README.md

 *   nvim
 *   gtk themes (with matching colors)
 *   more bspwm features and keybinds(cut and paste a desktop)
-*   fancier bar scripts(clickable applets for various things, addition of font awesome icons)
 *   clean tmux.conf, sync keybinds for copy/paste/other with urxvt (passthrough to term)
-*   into either bashrc or switch to zsh and into zshrc.
 *   better document and 'clean' things within the dotfiles themselves(never ends)

 ##Multihead